Success

 A Nigerian man receives the smallpox vaccine in February 1969, as part of a global program that successfully eradicated the disease from the human population.

 Success is the state or condition of meeting a defined range of expectations.
 It may be viewed as the opposite of failure.
 The criteria for success depend on context, and may be relative to a particular observer or belief system.
 One person might consider a success what another person considers a failure, particularly in cases of direct competition or a zero-sum game.
 Similarly, the degree of success or failure in a situation may be differently viewed by distinct observers or participants, such that a situation that one considers to be a success, another might consider to be a failure, a qualified success or a neutral situation.
 For example, a film that is a commercial failure or even a box-office bomb can go on to receive a cult following, with the initial lack of commercial success even lending a cachet of subcultural coolness.

-It may also be difficult or impossible to ascertain whether a situation meets criteria for success or failure due to ambiguous or ill-defined definition of those criteria.
+It may also be difficult or impossible to ascertain whether a situation meets the criteria for success or failure due to an ambiguous or ill-defined definition of those criteria.
 Finding useful and effective criteria, or heuristics, to judge the failure or success of a situation may itself be a significant task.